Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 # Requirements

-* Duet 3 Mainboard - 6HC, 6XD or Mini 5+ (not supported on Duet 2 due to memory limitations)
+* Duet 3 Mainboard - 6HC, 6XD or Mini 5+ (Duet 2 not supported due to memory limitations)
-* A UART to RS485 adapter or transceiver.
+* An RS485 adapter or transceiver.
   * Duet 3 Mainboard 6HC v1.02c and later, and Duet 3 Mainboard 6XD v1.02 and later, have an RS485 adapter built-in.
   * For other Duet 3 boards, RS485 transceivers are available cheaply from many online sellers.
 Look for one using MAX485 or MAX3485 chip.
 Most support automatic Tx/Rx switching, but some devices may not support this.
 There are also RS485 transceivers that have an extra input for firmware control of Tx/Rx switching, which you will need a spare pin to control.
 Jay from TeamGloomy did a round-up here: [TeamGloomy github.io](https://teamgloomy.github.io/adapters_rs485.html){target=_blank}
 * Wiring - see below